hiimtung/wordpress_on_aws_with_terraform/README.md

 - [ ] ludicrousdb
 ##### Description

-This project is to create a high avaibility wordpress web-server on AWS base on Terraform - an IaC platform.<br>
+This project is to create a high availability wordpress web-server on AWS base on Terraform - an IaC platform.<br>

 ##### Prerequisites